 The goal of this surgery is to advance the upper and lower jaws, while maintaining their relationship to each other.

-Orthognatic surgery consultation
+Orthognatic surgery consultation in Winnipeg

 Your initial consultation will include a complete examination with x-rays, models of your teeth and other dental records.
 We'll work with your orthodontist to determine the best treatment plan for you.

 Feel free to ask any questions that you have regarding your treatment during the consultation.
 When you are fully informed about all aspects of your care, you and your surgical team will make the decision to proceed with treatment together.

 Using comprehensive facial x-rays and pictures, our specialist will show you how your bite will be improved and how your facial profile will change.
 This will help you understand the surgical process and the extent of the treatment prescribed, and all its benefits.